areelu/ComputoDistribuido/README.md

-## Universidad Nacional Autónoma de México (UNAM)

 ## Introduction
 Based on the sustainable development goals of the 2030 agenda given by the UN, of which Mexico signed, according to estimates the displacement for the coming years is an increase of the population to the cities, either in Latin America, Europe, Asia.
 Leaving rural areas empty with the belief that the city is a better place to live.
-Given these predictions the following questions arose: In the context of the COVID 19 pandemic, which originated in China in 2019 and continued in 2020 and 2021.
+Given these predictions the following questions arose: In the context of the COVID-19 pandemic, which originated in China in 2019 and continued in 2020 and 2021.

 Where is there higher mortality, rural or urban?
 Weighing the readings from the UN reports.